DigitalGlobe/gbdxtools/README.rst

    sudo apt-get install build-essential libssl-dev libffi-dev python-dev

-**Conda**
+**conda**

-If your installation keeps failing, try creating a conda environment and installing gbdxtools within this environment.
+If your installation with pip keeps failing, try creating a conda environment and installing gbdxtools within this environment.

 For Ubuntu, install conda with the following commands (choose default options at prompt)::